AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - We loop through each item and assign them in order
 - Lastly, we di-allocate each image and then the containing memory in the exit function

-Next, let's discuss how we want to spawn the objects.
+Next, let's discuss how we want to handle the objects.
+First, we need to give them an initial spawning position and give it a sprite to draw.
+Next, we need to get them to move based on how long the game's been running.
+Third, we need to spawn them randomly.